 The FBMH eLearning team first became aware of the method when attending TELFest, The University of Sheffield’s technology enhanced learning festival.
 Here, the creators of the ABC method hosted a session on its use in higher education, and subsequently, this piqued our team’s interest on how it may be implemented in the design of courses within our faculty.

 Lizzie Lewis and Annie Pye spoke about their experiences using the ABC workshop in developing their Psychology units.
 They decided to use ABC for developing their new unit on Emotion for the Psychology BSc.
-They appreciated how quickly you could redesign a whole unit and had the ability to collaborate with other academics on their strategies for teaching and learning.
+They appreciated how quickly they could redesign a whole unit and have the ability to collaborate with other academics on their strategies for teaching and learning.
 Lizzie explained how it was easier to tailor activities to topics and being able to concentrate more on pedagogy when picking new learning activities.
 ABC was efficient, helpful, creative and “an obvious choice for quick progression”.

 So far, our colleagues in FBMH have used ABC resources to run online sprints in a variety of ways.
-For example, an editable online document was used for the presentation and the storyboard by psychology staff.
+For example, an editable online document was used for the presentation and the storyboard by Psychology staff.
 Participants were able to copy and paste the learning type cards from the side of the storyboard slide, positioning them collaboratively during the group session.
 The whole slide could be copied if more space were needed for further weeks, and the document itself duplicated a number of times depending on how many groups were working simultaneously.
 This approach allowed for easy storage and reference to the created plan, and slides from individual presentations could be copied into a master presentation to talk to a wider group after returning from breakout group rooms.

 Speaking about the success of the sessions, Annie Pye commented, “The feedback we got was really positive, and pretty much everyone who participated came back with a good idea of how they were going to get that module to the next place.
 It [ABC] chunks information in a really nice way… you’ve got this flow of information and then it is really nice to implement because then you’ve got this idea of what you’re trying to achieve prior to that, and after that”.